nmc-costa/neuroprime/README.md

 ## Installation
 Please follow requirements folder.

+## Tutorials

+TOOBOX_ARCHITECTURE.pdf gives a detailed overview of the toolbox.

+Follow tutorial.rst to know how start signal_presentation, signal_acquisition and signal_processing

-Follow the tutorial jupyter file for installation and testing (TODO)
+Follow the tutorial.ipynb jupyter file for installation and testing (TODO)

 ## Citations
 If you use NeuroPrime for anything We humbly ask you to cite us: